AlexSafatli/os/README.md

 While reading
-[*the little book about OS development*](https://littleosbook.github.io/), I worked through the exercises they posed and put together pieces of an operating system as they suggested.
-This is the result of working through those exercises.
+[*the little book about OS development*](https://littleosbook.github.io/), I worked through some of the exercises they presented and put together pieces of my own operating system.
+This repository contains the code that has come from working through those exercises and subsequently building upon them with the use of other resources (see below).

+## Dependencies

+Loading of the operating systems and incredibly low-level tasks are delegated to **Assembly** code.
+Otherwise, the rest of the kernel and other pieces of this operating system are written in Standard **C**.

 ## Purpose

-The final product of this repository is intended to be a minimally working toy operating system as a simple kernel written in Standard **C** and **Assembly** with absolutely no assumption of a standard library or any other preceding code, i.e. an operating system built from scratch.
+When completed, I hope to have a working toy operating system with a minimal implementation, i.e. an operating system built from scratch.
 As part of its implementation, a subset of the *C standard library* will be rewritten.

-There is *no* presumption for any elements of a computer apart from it being an x86 architecture, possessing your usual hardware such as a framebuffer to allow writing to the screen, and any such other devices.
-Thus far, this operating system has been written for a *32-bit architecture*.
+This operating system is intended for use on 32-bit x86 architecture.

 ## References